jaunerc/RockPaperScissors/README.md

 That was the initial idea of this project.

 ## Requirements
 This application is written in Python 2 and tested with Python 2.7.3.
-It uses the standard python module pickle for the network communication.

 ## License
 All files are published under the MIT license.